arsy786/spring-security-tutorials/README.md

 }
 ```
-- If you have many endpoints with the same path and authorization requirement, can use /** to iclude all paths at the current level, as well as those nested below this.
+- If you have many endpoints with the same path and authorization requirement, can use /** to include all paths at the current level, as well as those nested below it.
 - .hasRole() if endpoint only allows 1 specific role.
 - .hasAnyRole() if endpoint allows multiple role access.
 - .permitAll() if endpoint allows any (or no) role.